v-rgrace/Viva/Viva/insights/advanced/admin/import-org-data-subsequent.md

 ---
 ms.date: 11/18/2024
-title: Import organizational data (subsequent import)
+title: Import organizational data using API-based import (subsequent import)
 description: Learn how to refresh your data in the Viva Insights advanced insights app through a connection
 author: zachminers
 ms.author: v-zachminers